Musicians Participating in Music From Greer 2010 Concerts

 Craig Faltin, Tea For Five.
 Although a late starter at age 20, Craig loved playing music right from his initial introduction to the possibility.
 When asked to play a few bass tunes in a local battle of the bands he took up the instrument for the first time.
 This experience leads to his pursuance of formal music education with Pima College Music Studies, University of Arizona Symphony Orchestra, Creative Music Studio with Karl Berger, and private studies with Curtis Burris (bass) and Steve Solomon (theory).

 He has performed with legendary jazz, blues, R&B, rock and country musicians.
 Career highlights have included his association with the Jeff Daniel Group, Dianne Schuur, Lorenzo Almeida, Dickie Thompson, Charles Brown, and Chuck Berry.
 For years now, Craig has performed regularly with the Twilight Band, Acero, Pete Swan Trio, Susan Artemis, Rob Boone Quartet, Triad, Paradox, and the Tucson Swings Big Band.

 Fred Hayes, Tea For Five.
 Born and raised in Indiana, Fred comes from a family of many professional musicians and music educators.
 He moved to Tucson in his teens and became the first graduate of the University of Arizona’s jazz program.
 Upon graduating, Fred worked throughout the western U.S. with many jazz and pop artists including jazz vocalist Dianne Schuur.
 As drummer for the Tucson Jazz Orchestra, he has appeared with Joe Williams, Tommy Newsome, Carla Bley, Slide Hampton, Snooky Young and many more.

 Fred is frequently invited to accompany national jazz artists performing concerts in Arizona such as Charlie Rouse, Mose Allison, Pete Christlieb, Buddy DeFranco, Ernie Watts, Ann Hampton Callaway, Wycliffe Gordon, Bill Watrous, and Bud Shank to name a few.
 He has also worked with legendary entertainers Bob Hope and Steve Allen.
 He has toured Mexico extensively with Jazzberry Jam and other groups.
 Currently, he performs gigs with the Ed DeLucia Trio, Tucson Swings, Jeff Haskell, Matt Mitchell, and the Tucson Hard Bop Quintet.
-He also plays a steel drum and leads his own Calypso group.
+He also plays the steel drum and leads his own Calypso group.
 Recording sessions, live performances and a full schedule of private students make Fred one of the busiest freelance musicians in Arizona.